rikkiimare/python-helloworld/README.md

 **Instructor**: https://github.com/kgamanji

-This is my perfect moment
+This is my perfect moment, maybe not